sfeir-open-source/sfeir-school-nodejs/docs/markdown/javascript/09-async-await.md

 # Async/Await

-- Utiliser des promesses dans un style d'écriture synchrone
+- Use promises in synchronous writing style

 ##==##